 He doesn’t believe reality television exists ;)

-Blue Planet Almanac’s news site is humming away while new books on consciousness & sustainability are readied.
+Blue Planet Almanac’s news site is humming away while new shows and publications on consciousness & sustainability are readied.
 Blue Planet Almanac™ was all-positive Healthy Life.net’s 1st comprehensive reporting and show on sustainability.
 Averaging 3 million listeners monthly, HealthyLife.net is a member station of the National Association of Broadcasters, and carried as one of only 64 talk radio stations in Microsoft® Windows Media® News + Talk and Windows Media Player® Radio Tuner, available on every Internet Explorer on Earth.
 HRN7 HealthyLife.net talk radio is syndicated/simulcast 24/7 over 58 distribution channels including TuneIn Radio, Internet, WiFi, PDAs, Smartphones, mobile, podcasts, iTunes, downloadable MP3s, RSS feeds, archives and private radio networks.
 Healthy Life’s all-positive programs span a variety of news/talk genres and are hosted by recognized experts in TV, film and radio.
 HRN7 HealthyLife.net talk radio listeners hail from 108 countries.
 About 83% hear their favorite programs in 1,240 cities through all 50 U.S. states.